emaphp/eMapper/README.md

 <br/>
 #####Introduction
-A dynamic attibute is a property that is the result of a query or calculation.
-Dynamic attributes allow us to retrieve non-associated data for a given entity.
+Dynamic attributes provide us with an alternate method for fetching related data.

 <br/>
-#####Querys
+#####Queries

 This example introduces a new entity class named *Sale*.
-A sale is obviously related to a product.
+A sale is related to a product by its *productId* property.
 Let's say that we want to obtain that product without declaring an association.
 In order to do this, we add a **product** property which includes a special *@Query* annotation.
 This annotation expects a string containing the query that solves this association.
-Notice that *Sale* must define a **productId** property in order to store the value to send to the query.

 ```php
 namespace Acme\Factory;